osg-htc/docs/docs/data/osdf/install-origin-rpm.md

 ==========================

 This document describes how to install a Pelican-based Open Science Data Federation (OSDF) Origin service via RPMs.
-This service allows an organization to export its data to the Data Federation.
+This service allows an organization to export its data to the OSDF.

 !!! note
     The origin must be registered with the OSG prior to joining the data federation.